 Home | visiting us

-It’s always been difficult to find detailed or accurate information about Barbuda anywhere, which is one of the reasons we started this site over eighteen years ago.
+It’s always been difficult to find detailed or accurate information about Barbuda anywhere, which is one of the reasons we started this site twenty years ago.
+Antigua has always wanted to control the economy of Barbuda and how it was perceived by others and we wanted to change that.
 Since then, Hurricane Irma has put us firmly on the map but we are much more than just an island that has experienced difficult times.
-Barbuda’s charm is that it has remained undeveloped and is one of the few remaining almost completely natural island communities left in the world, with world-class public beaches used mainly by fishers and for camping out.
+Barbuda’s charm is that it has fought to remain undeveloped and is one of the few remaining natural island communities left in the world, with world-class PUBLIC beaches used mainly by fishers and for camping out.
 As a result it’s a very special destination.
-To understand more about us you can read the history of the island and explore the complicated relationship we have with Antigua regarding Barbuda’s traditional use of communal land.
-On the whole Barbudans welcome sustainable development but we are very careful – we do not want to lose our rich heritage and unique culture to globalisation or to become a playground for the super-rich.
+To understand more about us you can read the history of the island and explore the contentious relationship we have with Antigua regarding Barbuda’s traditional use of communal land.
+On the whole Barbudans have always welcomed sustainable development and in the past Coco Point, K Club, Palmetto hotels were full, and a nineteen-seater plane serviced day tours, and we were a busy, prosperous island community.
+So we are very careful – we do not want to lose our land with it’s rich heritage and unique culture to become a playground for the super-rich.

 your journey